 The Santa Barbara Wine Country is situated amongst the unpopulated rolling blond hills about 20 miles beyond downtown Santa Barbara, sits massive estates with sprawling vineyards where world-class wines ripen on the vine.
-114 vineyards are producing 27 different varietals in all.
+One hundred fourteen vineyards are producing 27 different varietals in all.

 But wine is only one facet of Santa Barbara’s wine country, where vineyards are nestled among working ranches, historic landmarks, and trendy local haunts.

-The entire area provides the perfect place for a host of outdoor activities where visitors can tour a lavender farm or a miniature horse ranch, an ostrich or alpaca farm, go horseback riding, soar over the valley in a glider, or just relax.
+The entire area provides the perfect place for a host of outdoor activities.
+Visitors can tour a lavender farm or a small horse ranch, an ostrich or alpaca farm, go horseback riding, soar over the valley in a glider, or relax.

 Where is Los Olivos

 Los Olivos is located along Highway 154, North of Solvang.
 From Santa Barbara, follow Highway 154 to Los Olivos or take Highway 101 North to Highway 154, then on to Los Olivos.

 No matter what the reason for visiting, Santa Barbara’s wine country has it all.
-Only two hours by car north from Los Angeles, Santa Barbara and the adjoining Santa Ynez Valley offer the ideal destination for Southern California wine enthusiasts.
+Only two hours by car north from Los Angeles, Santa Barbara, and the adjoining Santa Ynez Valley offer Southern California wine enthusiasts the ideal destination.

 Nearby Los Olivos California

-Only a short drive from downtown Los Olivos is Neverland Ranch that was once the home of pop star Michael Jackson.
+Only a short drive from downtown Los Olivos is Neverland Ranch, once the home of pop star Michael Jackson.

-A quaint little time that is has not changed too much over the years.
-Los Alamos founded in 1876 as a stagecoach stop between San Luis Obispo to Santa Barbara.
+A quaint little time that has not changed too much over the years.
+Los Alamos was founded in 1876 as a stagecoach stop between San Luis Obispo to Santa Barbara.